tonethar/IGME-230-GDD-Spring-2018/weekly/Week-06A-notes.md

 ## VI.
 Discussion

 - By now you should see the power and simplicity of Flexbox!
 - One issue with using Flexbox is that it has been only recently standardized by the web browsers.
-To support older browser, consider *prefixing* your CSS.
+To support older browsers, consider *prefixing* your CSS.
 See this note here: http://shouldiprefix.com/#flexbox
 - Flexbox also give you control over alignment:
     - https://developer.mozilla.org/en-US/docs/Web/CSS/align-content
     - https://developer.mozilla.org/en-US/docs/Web/CSS/align-items